simonwhitaker/ios-dev-tools/README.md

 # iOS Dev Tools

-A list of the stuff I use on a daily basis.
+The software I use when I'm writing software.

 ## Editing code